 Once you’ve built a Level Three business, you’ve created a valuable asset with clear market value.
 Selling your company is your way to harvest the equity you’ve built.

-In the context of exiting, scaling means that you, the business owner, firmly decide to stay actively involved in the business and grow it magnitudes bigger.
+In the context of exiting, scaling means that you firmly decide to stay actively involved in the business and grow it magnitudes bigger.